MSLNZ/msl-nlf/README.rst

      ResultParameter(name='a2', value=4.406829268..., uncert=0.827701724..., label=None)
    )

-The *result* object that is returned contains information about the fit result, such as the chi-square value and the covariance matrix, but we simply showed a summary of the fit parameters above.
+The Result_ object that is returned contains information about the fit result, such as the chi-square value and the covariance matrix, but we simply showed a summary of the fit parameters above.